dtn7/dtn7-gold/docs/config.md

 ### epidemic

 *Epidemic Routing* is the simplest delay-tolerant routing algorithm.
-Alls bundles are always sent to all peers, which gives the best delivery probabilty, but also the highest overhead.
+All bundles are always sent to all peers, which gives the best delivery probability, but also the highest overhead.
-Note that `dtnd` keeps track of peers who have already been sent a specific bundle, so each bundle should nly be forwarded to each peer once.
+Note that `dtnd` keeps track of peers who have already been sent a specific bundle, so each bundle should only be forwarded to each peer once.

 ### spray